Amrizamaa/Amrizama-Oilwell/README.md

 ## Usage

-- add oilwell by "/create oilwell" and then place and asign it to a player. (admins)
+- add oilwell by "/create oilwell" and then place and asign it to a player. (admins) - seems not work
-- or use 'oilwell' item to spawn oilwell
+- or use 'oilwell' item to spawn oilwell (Works perfectly)

 ## Installation